OMarchevska/airbus_ship_detection_challenge/README.md

 4. Model
    - architecture:
-     U-Net architecture with MobileNetV2 backbone for image downsampling path was chosen, a few intermediate layers were picked as skips to connect downsampling and upsampling paths, the upsampling path itself was built using custom blocks with matching to skip connections shapes.
+     U-Net architecture with MobileNetV2 (loaded from keras.applications package) backbone for image downsampling path was chosen, a few intermediate layers were picked as skips to connect downsampling and upsampling paths, the upsampling path itself was built using custom blocks with matching to skip connections shapes.
 Model's high-level overview:
      ![model](https://github.com/OMarchevska/airbus_ship_detection_challenge/assets/84033554/b0aa7f3f-8afd-4d33-b540-1e796946c46e)
+     The whole model only has 6M parameters and has an option of loading pretrained on imagenet dataset weights, which in fact were used in the training process.
+However, model has inputs size requirements of [224, 224, 3] and also input values must be [-1, 1] range.

-   - loss
+   - loss:
+   Loss is one the crutial parts of model training, since it greatly impacts learning process.
+Considering that the objective is the dice score, we need to force model improve this objective, which can be achieved using dice loss, which is just (1 - dice score).
+However, domain investigation results on this topic suggested consider mixed loss function one that can handle strong data imbalance
    - metrics

 5. Training